ashish1610dhiman/ad_cv/README.md

 ## 👩🏼‍🎓 Education

 **Indian Institue of Technology, Kharagpur**  _(Jul 2015 - May 2019)_ <br>
-B.Tech(Honours) in Aerospace Engineering, with Micro Specialisation in Optimisation Theory | CGPA 8.32/10
+B.Tech(Honours) in Aerospace Engineering, with Micro Specialisation in Optimisation Theory | CGPA 8.32/10 | Class Rank 2

 <br>